BlidDev/Niv/wiki/loops.md

 **Desc:**

-Loops the provided scope as long as `statement` is `true`, as the case is in `ifs`, the curly brackets are case sensitive.
+Loops the provided scope as long as `statement` is `true`.
+As with those in `ifs`, the curly brackets are sensitive to their placement in the code.

 **Return value:** `VOID`.